RohitChanda/jwt_authentication_using_nodejs/README.md

 UserSchema.pre("save", async function (next) {
   try {
     /*
-      Here first checking if the document is new by using a helper of mongoose .isNew, therefore, this.isNew is true if document is new else false, and we only want to hash the password if its a new document, else  it will again hash the password if you save the document again by making some changes in other fields incase your document contains other fields.
+      Here first checking if the document is new by using a helper of mongoose .isNew, therefore, this.isNew is true if the document is new else false, and we only want to hash the password if its a new document, else  it will again hash the password if you save the document again by making some changes in other fields incase your document contains other fields.
       */
     if (this.isNew) {
       const salt = await bcrypt.genSalt(Number(process.env.SALT));